Wingham – The host town

 Heritage buildings: Wingham boasts a number of well-preserved heritage buildings, many of which are National Trust listed.
 Take a walk around Central Park and see these Federation and Victorian-style architectural sites.

-Wingham Museum: This is the head quarters of the Manning Valley Historical Society and the museum is home to a bursting array of local historical artefacts.
+Wingham Museum: This is the head quarters of the Manning Valley Historical Society and the museum is home to a bursting array of local historical artifacts.
 Come to the museum to see the jail cell of notorious bush ranger Jimmy Governor.

 Ellenborough Falls: This is one of the largest single-drop waterfalls in the southern hemisphere and is the jewel in the Manning Valley’s crown.
 The magnificent 157-metre waterfall is found a short drive from Wingham and encompasses a picnic area with kiosk and barbecue facilities.